mathigon/textbooks/content/circles-and-pi/content_ger.md

 If you have a long string connected to two fixed points, you can draw a perfect ellipse by tracing the maximum reach of the strings:

-{.todo} Coming soon: Ellipses drawing interactive
+{.todo} KOMMT BALD!
+Ellipses drawing interactive

     // ---
     // > id: ellipses-1